 During withdrawal, it is best to avoid fluoroquinolone antibiotics if possible; they displace benzodiazepines from their binding site and reduce the function of gamma-aminobutyric acid and thus may aggravate withdrawal symptoms.

-Withdrawal of benzodiazepines from long-term users generally leads to improved physical and mental health, especially in the elderly; Although some long-term users report continued benefit from taking benzodiazepines, this may be the result of the suppression of withdrawal effects.
+Withdrawal of benzodiazepines from long-term users generally leads to improved physical and mental health, especially in the elderly; Although some long-term users report continued benefit from taking benzodiazepines, this may result from the suppression of withdrawal effects.

-Beyond the well-established link between benzodiazepines and psychomotor impairment that results in car accidents and falls that lead to fracture.
+Beyond the well-established link between benzodiazepines and psychomotor impairment results in car accidents and falls that lead to fractures.

-Research in the years 2000 and 2010 has raised the association between benzodiazepines (and non-benzodiazepine hypnotics) and other unproven adverse effects, such as dementia, cancer, infections, pancreatitis, and disease exacerbations respiratory
+Research in 2000 and 2010 has raised the association between benzodiazepines (and nonbenzodiazepine hypnotics) and other unproven adverse effects, such as dementia, cancer, infections, pancreatitis, and disease exacerbations respiratory.

 Several studies have established an association between long-term benzodiazepine use and neurodegenerative diseases, particularly Alzheimer’s disease.
-However, most of these studies have been retrospective and observational, which limits our confidence in causal inference.
+However, most of these studies have been retrospective and observational, limiting our confidence in causal inference.